Army, BanKo dispute No. 3; Motolite seeks playoff | Philstar.com

 6 p.m. – Motolite vs PetroGazz

-MANILA, Philippines – PacificTown Army and BanKo-Perlas collide Saturday for the third spot in the Final Four while Motolite tries to force a playoff for the last semis berth against PetroGazz in the Premier Volleyball League Reinforced Conference at the Filoil Flying V Center in San Juan.
+MANILA, Philippines — PacificTown Army and BanKo-Perlas collide today for the third spot in the Final Four while Motolite tries to force a playoff for the last semis berth against PetroGazz in the Premier Volleyball League Reinforced Conference at the Filoil Flying V Centre in San Juan.

 The Lady Troopers subdued the Perlas Spikers, 25-22, 23-25, 27-29, 25-20, 15-7, in their first round elims clash last June 9.
-But the two teams will be heading to their 2 p.m. clash coming off contrasting results with the former reeling from back-to-back defeats, including a four-set loss to the powerhouse Creamline Cool Smashers and the latter posting two victories, including a sweep of the ousted BaliPure Water Defenders, both last Wednesday.
+The two teams head to their 2 p.m. rematch coming off contrasting results with the Lady Troopers reeling from back-to-back defeats, including a four-set loss to the powerhouse Creamline Cool Smashers, and the Perlas Spikers posting two victories, including a sweep of the ousted BaliPure Water Defenders, both last Wednesday.

 Though they are both assured of at least a playoff for the last semis seat with identical 4-5 slates, the Lady Troopers and the Perlas Spikers are going all out for the victory that would formalize their Final Four stint with the loser facing the specter of going through a sudden death for the No. 4 berth.

-PetroGazz and Creamline have secured the first two semis seats with 8-1 and 7-1 slates.
+PetroGazz and Creamline have secured semis seats with 8-1 and 7-1 slates.

 With a 3-6 card, the Motolite Power Builders remain hopeful of forcing a playoff although they would have to hurdle a fancied PetroGazz side in their 6 p.m. showdown to stay in the hunt.

-Creamline, meanwhile, is tipped to get past winless BaliPure at 4 p.m. that would cap its remarkable comeback from an opening game loss to PetroGazz last May 26 via a nine-game sweep for the top seeding.
+Creamline, meanwhile, is tipped to get past winless BaliPure at 4 p.m. that would cap its remarkable comeback from an opening game loss to PetroGazz.

-Still, focus will be on the PacificTown Army-BanKo-Perlas clash with the locals expected to play stellar roles alongside their respective imports, including Nicole Tiamzon, who has starred in the Perlas Spikers’ last two wins, along with Kathy Bersola, Dzi Gervacio, Sue Roces, Jem Ferrer, Ella de Jesus and Gizelle Tan.

-But PacificTown Army boasts of a crew of veteran campaigners, led by Jovelyn Gonzaga, Nene Bautista, MJ Balse-Pabayo and Royse Tubino along with Alina Bicar, Sarah Jane Gonzales and Angela Nuñag.

 - Latest